Web novels in South Korea

-Web novels in South Korea ("web novel; web fiction") have been growing in popularity in the 21st century.
-Among e-publishing fields, web novels are the core contents that are leading the e-book market.
-Just as webtoons (online comics) grew in the early 2000s in South Korea, web novels have been growing rapidly since the 2010s.
+Web novels in South Korea ("web novel; web fiction") are novels first released on the web and typically published in serialized form on online platforms.
+Within the e-publishing industry, web novels are a core form of content driving the e-book market.
+Just as webtoons (online comics) expanded in South Korea in the early 2000s, web novels have grown rapidly since the 2010s.
+In particular, the web novel market has attracted growing attention due to the potential for web novels to be adapted into other media, such as television dramas.

-The usual definition of a web novel is 'the first novel to be released on the web'.
-This definition is based on the nature of distinguishing web novels from other content, first of all, the basis for mediating novels with readers, second of which the web releases them for the first time, and lastly has a narrative form.
-In particular, the web novel market has begun to receive great attention because the possibility of expanding the content of a web novel, such as TV shows, has been confirmed.

 Etymology

-The term rr, or rr, comes from the word rr, which is the Korean reading of the English word "Web", and the word rr, which is the Korean reading of the Chinese word (小說), which in China, Korea, and Japan refers to both novels and prose fiction of any length.
-(See also East Asian definition of the novel.)
+The term rr, or rr, comes from the word rr, which is the Korean reading of the English word Web, and the word rr, which is the Korean reading of the Chinese word (小說), which in China, Korea, and Japan refers to both novels and prose fiction of any length.